M&A Intelligence

 Industrials / Building Products

-QXO announced a definitive agreement to acquire TopBuild Corp for approximately $17 billion on April 19, 2026 — the largest deal in the building products distribution sector in decades.
+QXO announced a definitive agreement to acquire TopBuild Corp for approximately $17 billion on 19 April 2026 — the largest deal in the building products distribution sector in decades.
 TopBuild is the largest distributor and installer of insulation and related building products in North America.
-Under the terms, TopBuild stockholders can elect $505 in cash or 20.2 QXO shares per TopBuild share, with total consideration approximately 45% cash and 55% QXO stock.
-The $505 per share price represents a 23.1% premium to TopBuild's closing price on April 17, 2026.
+Under the terms, TopBuild stockholders receive $505 in cash or 20.2 QXO shares per share (approximately 45% cash, 55% QXO stock).
+The $505 per share represents a 23.1% premium to TopBuild's closing price on April 17, 2026.
 The deal has been unanimously approved by both boards.
-Upon closing, QXO will become the second largest publicly traded building products distributor in North America with over $18 billion in combined revenue and $2 billion in adjusted EBITDA.
-QXO CEO Brad Jacobs — who previously built XPO Logistics into a $35 billion company — has identified building products distribution as the platform for his next multi-decade rollup strategy, targeting $50 billion in sales.
-The acquisition is expected to close in Q3 2026.
+On 11 May 2026, QXO published an investor Q&A outlining its strategy to 'own the job site' by leveraging TopBuild's 22,000 daily job-site visits for expanded bundled offerings and inventory optimisation.
+The combined company will be the second-largest publicly traded building products distributor in North America with over $18 billion in combined revenue and $2 billion in adjusted EBITDA.
+QXO CEO Brad Jacobs — who previously built XPO Logistics into a $35 billion company — is targeting $50 billion in revenues through an aggressive industry consolidation roll-up.
+Close is expected in Q3 2026.

 Acquisition